nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/syllabus.md

       These papers are due:

-      * MIDTERM GRADE PROPOSAL REFLECTION PAPER **due on Tuesday, October 3, 2020, by 11:59 PM US Central**
+      * MIDTERM GRADE PROPOSAL REFLECTION PAPER **due on Friday, October 6, 2023, by 11:59 PM US Central**
-      * FINAL GRADE PROPOSAL REFLECTION PAPER **due on Friday, December 15, 2020, by 11:59 PM US Central**
+      * FINAL GRADE PROPOSAL REFLECTION PAPER **due on Friday, December 15, 2023, by 11:59 PM US Central**

       ### Submission Information

-      Papers **must be submitted in PDF format through the Canvas assignment**, which uses Urkund for plaigiarism detection.
+      Papers **must be submitted in PDF format through the Canvas assignment**, which uses plaigiarism detection.
 Unless you have arranged with me ahead of time due to some unforeseen circumstance, essays emailed to me or transmitted by some other mechanism result in you forfeiting your ability to weigh in on your grade for that portion of the course, meaning that my decision, based on what I know of your work so far, will be final.

       ### How you will be graded